-In this article I am going to compare the two ways I know of making yarn from plastic bags.
-I will not go into the details of how to actually prepare plarn because there's a lot of tutorials for those and I will link you to my favorites.
+In this article, I am going to compare the two ways I know of making yarn from plastic bags.
+I will not go into the details of how to actually prepare plarn because there's a lot of tutorials for that, and I will link you to my favorites.
 My objective for writing this article is to provide a comparison and show the advantages and disadvantages of each method.

 My Best Patterns in Double-Strand Plarn

 The double-strand method is the most common way of making plarn.
 It involves: